demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-geoip-group-list

 ***
 List GeoIP groups.
 FortiMail utilizes the GeoIP database to map the geo locations of client IP addresses.
-You can use GeoIP groups in access control rules and IP-based policies to geo-targeting spam and virus devices. if an name is given, the command will return the information about the wanted GeoIP profile.
-Mainly used in the configuration of Access control rule and the IP policy.
+You can use GeoIP groups in access control rules and IP-based policies to geo-targeting spam and virus devices.
+If a name is given, the command will return the information about the specified GeoIP profile.
+Mainly used in the configuration of access control rule and the IP policy.

 #### Base Command